-The rolling farmlands north of Pittsburgh, in Lawrence County, are Amish country -- a place where almost 2,000 Old-Order Amish make their home on the farms that surround the quaint villages of New Wilmington and Volant.
-A back roads' drive through the Amish countryside provides a glimpse of their peaceful life.
-The Old-Order Amish community in Lawrence County is the third largest in the United States.
+The rolling farmlands north of Pittsburgh, in Lawrence County, is Amish country—a place where almost 2,000 Old-Order Amish people make their home in the farms surrounding the quaint villages of New Wilmington and Volant.
+This settlement, the third largest Amish community in the United States, has long been a popular tourist destination where visitors hope to catch a glimpse of the Amish's peaceful, provincial lives.

-New Wilmington, Pennsylvania
+Visiting New Wilmington, Pennsylvania

-Several restaurants as well as many craft, antique and specialty shops are located in New Wilmington.
-You can even find an Isaly's Restaurant here, one of the last remaining in the country.
+Several restaurants as well as many craft, antique, and specialty shops are located in New Wilmington, and you can even find an Isaly's Restaurant here, one of the last remaining in the country.

 Today, the main street in Volant is a place where Amish buggies co-mingle with automobiles.
 The gristmill is now a country, antique, and specialty shop, but plans have been announced to restore the historic Volant mill to working condition.